Atpdevil/SDE-AeroAspire/Week 2/Day 2/README.md

 - Mark Done Button: If a user completes a task, they can click the button to mark it as done.
 - When clicked, the button text changes to “✓ Done.”
-- Clicking again can unmark it, returning it to “Mark Done.”
+- Clicking again can unmark it, returning it to “Mark Done.